runtimeverification/evm-semantics/README.md

 Installing
 ----------

-If you’re on a system that supports [Nix](https://nixos.org/download.html), the fastest way to install KEVM is to use the kup package manager.
+If you’re on a system that supports [Nix](https://nixos.org/download.html), the fastest way to install KEVM is to use the [kup package manager].

 ```sh
 bash <(curl https://kframework.org/install)